Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ## 6. Combine

 Apple's reactive framework, introduced at WWDC 2019 (iOS 13 / macOS 10.15, Swift 5.1).
 Declarative chains of publishers and subscribers that handle async events over time.

+{% note info %}
+For new code, prefer `AsyncSequence` + the [Swift Async Algorithms](https://github.com/apple/swift-async-algorithms) package (§9).
+Combine remains the right tool for SwiftUI bindings (`@Published`, `ObservableObject`) and existing pipelines, but most use cases that aren't UIKit-bound now have native async equivalents.
+{% endnote %}

 ### Basics